 Compared to Crown Royal:

-Forty Creek is sweeter than Crown Royal, and that is probably from the aging of some of the whiskies in used Port / Sherry barrels.
+Forty Creek is sweeter than Crown Royal, and that is probably from the ageing of some of the whiskies in used Port / Sherry barrels.
 Barrel Select is very smooth and easily competes with Crown Royal on the flavour side of things, and in some cases surpasses Crown Royal.

-At the new restaurant / bar, Mint, I have selected Forty Creek Barrel Select as our house Canadian whisky.
+At the new restaurant/bar, Mint, I have selected Forty Creek Barrel Select as our house Canadian whisky.
 The reason for this is that when you think how a whisky should be made Mr. Hall gets it right.
 He takes the time to do it properly, he doesn’t use the cheapest methods or the fastest to market methods.
 These little things impress me, but most of all this is a great whisky.
 If you get an opportunity to pick up a bottle I highly recommend you do, you won’t be disappointed.

 Related Canadian Whiskies